adasq/dropbox-v2-api/EXAMPLES.md

 ### sharing/list_folders ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#sharing-list_folders))
 Return the list of all shared folders the current user has access to.
-Apps must have full Dropbox access to use this endpoint.

 ```js
 dropbox({